davepatel2/StuffEx---full-stack/README.md

 ## Running

 To run either the frontend or the backend, run `npm run start -w stuffex-frontend` and/or `npm run start -w express-backend`.

+# Sprint Planning, Backlog, and Issues

+Due to issues when setting up CI/CD, this is actually a fork of our original repo!
+Our project board is over there.
+[Check it out](https://github.com/users/joshuaSmith2021/projects/2/views/1)